Morio Higaonna: Promoting Goju-ryu across the world

-In September 1987, Morio Higaonna Sensei established the IOGKF Honbu Dojo in San Marcos, California, USA.
+In September 1987, Morio Higaonna Sensei established the IOGKF Honbu Dojo in San Marcos, California, US.
 For the next few decades, the IOGKF would continue to maintain a strong presence in North America.

 In September 1987, Higaonna moved with his family to Southern California to establish a new dojo.
 With San Marcos as a base, he began hosting budo festivals while continuing to research, practice, and travel worldwide to teach, such as in the former Soviet Union.
 In 2004, Higaonna was a member of the Okinawan Karate-do and Kobudo Encyclopedia Committee.

-In October 1989, under the direction of Higaonna, the IOGKF held an International Karate-do Tournament in San Diego, California, USA.
+In October 1989, under the direction of Higaonna, the IOGKF held an International Karate-do Tournament in San Diego, California, US.
 An’ichi Miyagi Sensei presided over the tournament as its guest of honour.

 On 8 June 1990, Higaonna was invited to conduct a Budo Demonstration in New York in the UN headquarters.